microsoft/DMF/DmfSamples/InterfaceSample1/README.md

 }
 #pragma code_seg()
 ````
 Next, is the ModulesAdd callback.
-This callback instantiates a Protocol Module.
-It also reads the TransportId from the
+This callback instantiates a Protocol Module and then, based on the a value read from
-registry and saves that value in the Device Context.
-Later, when DMF callback to the Client driver the Client Driver
-creates the Transport Module.
-That happens in `LegacyProtocolTransportModuleAdd`.
+the registry, instantiates a corresponding Transport Module.
 ````
 #pragma code_seg("PAGED")
 _IRQL_requires_max_(PASSIVE_LEVEL)